East Anglian Traditional Music Trust

 by John Howson

-This contribution to our series of portraits of singers and musicians from East Anglia comes from John Howson, co-director of EATMT, who spent much time in the company of Fred Whiting, playing music and recording songs and music.
+This contribution to our series of portraits of singers and musicians from East Anglia comes from John Howson, co-founder of EATMT, who spent much time in the company of Fred Whiting, playing music and recording songs and music.

 Fred Whiting was born in Kenton near Debenham in Suffolk in